umalabs/ibe/docs/CRYPTOGRAPHY.md

 ### Prerequisites

-Alice uses an application (Client) that allows her authenticate via the Authorization Server (AS) and store, retrieve, and share encrypted files on the data store (RS1).
-Additionally, the Client has access to the Keyring (RS2), which provides identity-based cryptographic functions.
+Alice uses an application (Client) that allows her authenticate via the Authorization Server (AS) and store, retrieve, and share encrypted files on the remote data store (RS1).
+Additionally, the Client has access to the remote keyring (RS2), which provides identity-based cryptographic functions.
 The Client has simultaneous access to both the RS1 and RS2.
 Alice also knows that Bob can obtain authorized access to RS1 and RS2.

 ### Use Case